I see trees of green, red roses too

 “Yet slowly and quietly, African countries have been ramping up their technology, much of it centered on social and economic issues like health monitoring and job creation.
 Governments are seeking tech-hub status, and investors have taken note.”

-This Month in Positive World News is a new monthly series on Globe to Go.
+This Month in Positive World News is a series on Globe to Go.